These fried chicken burgers are ultra crispy and absolutely bursting with flavour. Better still, they couldn’t be easier to make.

 Buttermilk Marinated Chicken

-Ideally you’re looking for 4 hours, over night is even better.
-Having said that just marinate for as long as you have time for.
-Even just 30mins makes the world of difference!
+Ideally, you’re looking for 4 hours, overnight is even better.
+Having said that, just marinate for as long as you have time for.
+Even just 30 minutes makes the world of difference!

 Just mix your spices in with the buttermilk, mix in the chicken then tightly cover and rest in the fridge.
-Once you’ve marinated the chicken, it’s important to get the chicken out the fridge 30mins before needed.
+Once you’ve marinated the chicken, it’s important to get the chicken out of the fridge 30 minutes before needed.
 You want the chicken close to room temp before it’s fried.
-Frying cold chicken will cause it to seize up and become tough/chewy.
+Frying cold chicken will cause it to seize up and become tough/chewy and can cause the batter to fall off.

 How to marinate chicken - 3 step by step photos

 Alrighty, chicken sufficiently marinated, let’s talk dredging.
-For this stage all you’ll need is a second round of spices, baking powder (reacts with the oil and causes extra bubbles to ensure the batter turns out extra crispy) and flour.
+For this stage, all you’ll need is a second round of spices, baking powder (which reacts with the oil and causes extra bubbles to ensure the batter turns out extra crispy) and flour.

 My two main tips at the dredging stage are: